 In my 20s my clinical work and formal studies began

 In 1993 I entered a clinical environment as a veterinary nurse and for several years spent each workday in surgery.
-A random workshop flyer in my local health food store led me to the study and practice of the healing art of Reiki – which I initially used with my in-patients, helping them settle during their recovery.
-Later I moved onto massage diploma and certificate studies in London, followed by a relocation to Australia where I broadened my health industry career path whilst simultaneously continuing to invest in my personal development, increase my professional practice experience, and find more time to study, qualifying in meditation facilitation, aromatherapy, and achieving my Reiki master teacher certification.
+A random workshop flyer in my local health food store in 1997 led me to the study and practice of the healing art of Reiki – which I initially used with my inpatients, helping them settle during their recovery.
+(It was this same year that I found myself in a yoga class for the first time, and so began a very erratic yoga practice but one I continued to return to despite the lack of continuity because “there was just something about yoga that sang to me”.)
+After some time off to travel and live in NZ, I returned to London in 2000 where I moved onto massage diploma and certificate studies, followed by a relocation to Australia in 2001 where I began broadening my health industry career scope, whilst simultaneously continuing to invest in my personal development, increase my professional practice experience and finding more time to study.
+It was in Sydney that I qualified in meditation teaching/facilitation, aromatherapy, and finally achieved my Reiki Master Teacher certification.

-Throughout this time I continued to reflect on my deepening awareness of the flow of Qi/Prana in and around me, and my observation and insights regarding the interconnection between mind-body-spirit and environment – it became clearer that an imbalance in any of these aspects impacts them all.
-I have also come to understand that it is necessary to attend to all facets of self equally in order to not only improve wellbeing in the short term but to achieve a lasting sense of vitality.
+Throughout this time, I continued to reflect on my deepening awareness of the flow of Qi/Prana in and around me, and my observation and insights regarding the interconnection between mind-body-spirit and environment – it became clearer that an imbalance in any of these aspects impacts them all.
+I have also come to understand that it is necessary to attend to all facets of ourselves/the self equally in order to not only improve wellbeing in the short-term but to achieve a lasting sense of vitality.

-Acknowledging there was more to be learned, I returned to full-time study at Australia’s oldest naturopathic school: the Southern School of Natural Therapies (SSNT), and after five challenging but rewarding years successfully completed a Bachelor of Health Science (BHSc) specialising in Naturopathy with majors in western herbal (botanical) medicine and clinical nutrition.
-I graduated as DUX of the overall 2011 year with high distinction and the ‘Most Outstanding Graduating Student’ achievement award and prize.
+Acknowledging there was more to be learnt, I relocated to Melbourne and returned to full-time study at Australia’s oldest naturopathic school: the Southern School of Natural Therapies (SSNT), and after five challenging but rewarding years successfully completed a Bachelor of Health Science (BHSc) specialising in Naturopathy with majors in western herbal (botanical) medicine and clinical nutrition.
+I graduated as DUX of the overall 2011 year with high distinction (a 1st equivalent) and the ‘Most Outstanding Graduating Student’ achievement award and prize.
 In addition, I was fortunate to also be presented with the ‘Excellence in Naturopathy Award’ and prize for which I remain most grateful.

 I doubt I’ll ever stop my enquiry